tecnomod-um/OntoGenixLLMExperiments/base-llm/README.md

 - 'Incorrect serialization' when the model returns a turtle serialization, but contains syntax errors that hinder the validation of the ontology.
 The type of the error is included in brackets. some of these errors can be corrected manually with relatively little effort, depending on the size of the ontology.
 - 'Uncommented text' when the model does not return only the requested ontology, but includes text messages that are not properly included as comments.
 This result also prevents the validation of the ontology.
 These errors can be corrected easily
 - 'Incorrect rdf/xml serialization' when the model returns an ontology with incorrect rdf/xml serialization instead of turtle.
 These errors were not corrected.
+- 'Wrong URIs' when the model incorrectly reuses pre-existing vocabularies and generates incorrect URIs.

 Errors associated with incorrect serialization are usually common, being:
 - Incorrect number of elements in a triplet (2 or more than 3).
 When the triplet includes two elements it is because the model omits the property rdf:type (a).
 When the triplet has more than 3 elements, it is typically due to an inadequate concatenation of statements, inclusion of redundancies ( repeating the type of entity: Class, ObjectProperty, DatatypeProperty) or wrong syntax constraints/axioms.